Distributive-Network/use-dcp-worker/README.md

 The hook accepts a single object with the following parameters:
 - `identity?: Keystore`: A Keystore object (`dcp.wallet.Keystore`) which is passed to the Worker constructor and set as the Worker's identity when communicating over the network.
 If a Keystore is not provided, an arbitrary one will be generated.
 - `useLocalStorage?: boolean = true`:  A flag to toggle the use of the browser's local storage.
 The Worker options object is the entity to be saved to local storage and is updated accordingly when calling `setWorkerOptions`.
-- `options: object`: This object is supplied to the Worker constructor as the options paramter (required).
+- `workerOptions: object`: This object is supplied to the Worker constructor as the options paramter (required).
 The only required property of the options object needed to provide is a `paymentAddress`.
 The rest of the properties will get default values.
   - `trustComputeGroupOrigins?: boolean = true`:
   - `allowOrigins?: object`: Allow list permitting network access beyond DCP messages to services.
     - `any: []`: